S#32612 - Restoration & technical description

 Other controls on the printer mechanism allow the user to manually advance the paper roll and to release the paper feed pinch roller so that the paper roll can be changed.
 Positive results are printed in black, and negative results are printed in red under control of a release solenoid that allows the ribbon to pop up presenting the red half of the ribbon, it is mechanically reset during period 6/7 of a print operation.

-We replaced the complete wiring loom, the screened cable is wired in a similar manner to the original with two cores in parallel, the other two wires were replaced in the same size but in differing colours rather than cause any confusion with the original two Green wires.
+We replaced the complete wiring loom, however lacking a single core screened cable replacement, the amplifiers screened cable is wired with a two cored variant in a similar manner to the original but with the two cores in parallel, the other two wires in the assembly were replaced in the same size but in differing colours rather than cause any confusion with the original loom's two Green wires.
 For the photo amplifier circuit see the printer mechanism circuit above.

 Printer mechanism - Solenoid driver board and sub assembly - circuit net list

-The solenoids trip or latch escapements in the printer mechanism which perform the following tasks -
+When the solenoids are tripped they latch escapements in the printer mechanism which perform the following tasks -

-All the solenoids automatically reset or disengage during completion of the current printing operation.
+All the solenoids are automatically reset or disengage during completion of the current printing operation.